ArefinSowad/Typerr/README.md

 ## About Documentations

-**This project has been extensively documented using an LLM, please checkout the WITHOUT-DOC branch for files without any sort of comments or documentation.**
+**This project has been extensively documented using an LLM.
+Please checkout the WITH-DOC branch for files with detailed comments and documentation.**

 ## Quick Start